 Why work for the NHS?

-Here’s why you should work for the NHS:
+Here’s reasons why become a doctor and why you should work for the NHS:

 1. The rewards are plentiful